 Buttle Lake: Turquoise water perfect for swimming and kayaking–Buttle Lake is a stunner.
-Located within Strathcona Provincial Park (the oldest provincial park in BC) it has an abundance of wilderness, plus one of the highest waterfalls in Canada, Della Falls.
+Located within Strathcona Provincial Park (the oldest provincial park in BC) it has an abundance of wilderness and the highest waterfall in Canada, Della Falls.

 Okanagan Lake: A must-see within BC’s Interior.
 It’s large, spanning 135 kilometres, and is famous for its beaches.
 The lake is family-friendly with playgrounds and bathrooms (thankfully).
 Sailing, SUP’ing and canoeing are all popular activities here.

 Garibaldi Lake: Located near Whistler and only accessible via hiking trails—Garibaldi is famous for its turquoise water.
 The 18-kilometre round trip hike is worth it.
 Plus, you can cool off with a swim in the alpine lake.
 Make sure to reserve a free day pass up to 48 hours in advance.

 Pull on your boots and take a hike

 Few things are more quintessential BC than a summer hike.
 Luckily, within the province there are an abundance of hikes with varying degrees of difficulty.
 Here are three to consider: